-The bolded links below are to the following sources: University of Massachusetts Explore the Boston Harbor Marine Ecosystem website (plankton, blue mussels, tunicates, and crabs); Woods Hole Oceanographic Institution’s Life in a Massachusetts Tide Pool website (barnacles, sea cucumbers, sea stars, and sea urchins); Smithsonian Environmental Research Center’s article Introduced Cnidarians - Predators with a Fearsome Tiny Weapon (sea anemones); and Encyclopedia of Life Field Guides: Plum Island Ecosystems (bladder wrack, periwinkles, dogwinkles, and mummichogs).
+The bolded links below are to the following sources: University of Massachusetts School for the Environment (plankton, blue mussels, tunicates, and crabs); Woods Hole Oceanographic Institution’s Life in a Massachusetts Tide Pool website (barnacles, sea cucumbers, sea stars, and sea urchins); National Geographic's Sea Anemone web page (sea anemones); and Encyclopedia of Life (bladder wrack, periwinkles, dogwinkles, and mummichogs).

 - Plankton - Named for the Greek word for “drifter” or “wanderer,” plankton are the tiny plants and animals that float in the ocean with the currents.
 The tiny plants are called phytoplankton and they produce their own food through photosynthesis, a process that also releases oxygen into the air (it is estimated that 80% of the oxygen on earth is produced by phytoplankton).
 The tiny animals are the zooplankton, some of which remain zooplankton all their life while others grow to become strong-swimming, non-plankton adults.
 (Fun fact: There can be 50,000 plankton in a gallon of sea water.)